West Coast Swing San Diego Pattie Wells

 The West Coast Swing San Diego community is rich with multiple weekly dances, lessons and two yearly competitions.
 Check out the WCS weekly dance calendar here!
 This page is updated often with the latest directory of social West Coast swing San Diego dance venues including local Elks & Moose lodges, dance studios, nightclubs, West Coast Swing events, deejays, instructors, classes and artists/musicians.

-Sunday, February 18th, SD Swing Club@ El Cajon Elks, 3 PM
+Sunday, March 25th, SD Swing Club @ El Cajon Elks, 3 PM

 Every Tuesday @ Tango Del Rey